k2view-academy/K2View-Academy/articles/04_fabric_studio/11_fabric_studio_exporting_and_importing a_fabric_project.md

 > Note:
 >
-> * As this is a standard IDE file upload action, there is no validation of what you are uploading and where.
+> * As this is a standard IDE file upload action, there is no validation of what you are uploading and whereto.
-> * When asked about overriding elements, your selection affects all uploaded files.
+> * When asked about overwriting elements, your selection affects all uploaded files.